 Tribes request a pandemictype response to address the opioid/fentanyl crisis in their communities.
 Cross-agency collaboration and a significant influx of funding over several years would allow Tribes to address, respond, and eradicate opioid/fentanyl use among their people.
 Tribes also need funds distributed quickly and should not be burdened by grant administrative processes.
 Opioid funding from all HHS agencies must be transferred to IHS for distribution to Tribes through existing funding mechanisms, including an option for Tribes to receive funding in their ISDEAA compacts and contracts.
-This was a successful practice during the pandemic (e.g., CDC Funding to IHS).
+This was a successful practice during the pandemic (e.g., Centers for Disease Control and Prevention Funding to IHS).

-Siloed funding does not allow Tribes to comprehensively address the opioid crisis in their communities or allow IHS, Tribal and urban Indian programs the flexibility to develop culturally tailored and holistic programs that meet the needs of their communities.
+Siloed funding does not allow Tribes to comprehensively address the opioid crisis in their communities or allow the I/T/U health system the flexibility to develop culturally tailored and holistic programs that meet the needs of their communities.
 Cultural interventions and Tribal-based practices are critical to prevention, healing and recovery.
 In addition, other agencies must work with Tribes to address, for example, housing, law enforcement and judicial system issues, to ensure a comprehensive response.

-6. Dental Services: \$3.83 billion (+\$3.58 billion)
+Purchased/Referred Care: \$12.63 billion (+11.59 billion)